Looking for Merci

 “Excuse…excuse me?”
 Merci stammered.

 “You always thought you could fool everybody.
 But not me.
-The life you living isn’t you.
+You think you’re happy but the life you living isn’t you.
+You haven’t gone half the places we talked about.
 Perched up here like some pretty bird - you aren’t doing anything you said you wanted to do.
 And now you’re about to do the same thing you cry about your wife doing,” Whitney fumed.
 The fear wrapped around her heart like an electric fence.
 She knew this couldn’t go forward, and there was only one way to stop it.
 This was the only way.
 Whitney had initiated the kiss.
 She wanted it.
 She still wanted it.
 But she could not want it.

 She crossed her arms.
 “Sound like a lie to me.
 And living one lie ain’t better than another.”

 “It’s not a lie.
 It’s not!”
 Merci got up, pacing the room.
 She snatched her shirt from the floor.
 Heat rose, and the room spun.
 As usual, Whitney saw right through her, but Merci was not ready to be seen, not like that.
-It stung like somebody throwing ice water on you in the middle of a deep sleep.
+It stung like somebody threw ice water on her in the middle of a deep sleep.
 Merci folded her arms, rattled.

-Every moment of the last three weeks evaporated.
-It sank like a lost city to the bottom of the ocean between them, leaving nothing but sore waves of reality in its wake.
-Silence.
-Then, the slam of the door ripped Whitney in half.
+Every moment of the last few weeks sank like a lost city to the bottom of the ocean between them, leaving nothing but sore waves of reality in its wake.
+The slam of the door ripped Whitney in half.
 She fell to her knees and cried alone in the apartment—not for Merci this time, but for herself.

-“Yes, ma’am,” I agreed, shaking another bit of Lawry’s in the flour.
+“Yes, ma’am,” she agreed, shaking another bit of Lawry’s in the flour.

 “Good morning, Saints!” a familiar voice called from the doorway.
-In walked a woman I hadn’t seen in 21 years, with the same high cheekbones her daughter inherited.
+In walked a woman Whitney hadn’t seen in decades, with the same high cheekbones her daughter inherited.
 Merci’s mama was in a modest two-piece set with a big white hat.
-She carefully hung the hat on the coat rack and picked up an apron like she’d done this every day of her life.
+She carefully hung the hat on the coat rack and picked up an apron like she’d never left this kitchen.

 “Praise the Lord!
 I’m so glad you made it,” Mama squealed, rushing over to the door.

 “Whit, you remember Miss Ada Jeffries?
-Well, it was Donalds back then,” Mama shuffled Miss Jeffries over to me.
-She gave me a big hug and covered me in White Diamonds perfume.
-My tongue felt glued to the top of my mouth.
-I smiled as big as I could but only managed to nod.
+Well, it was a different name back then,” Mama shuffled Miss Jeffries over.
+Although Miss Jeffries gave Whitney a big hug and smothered her in White Diamonds perfume, Whitney’s tongue felt glued to the top of her mouth.
+She smiled as big as she could but still only managed to nod.

 “Still got all that pretty hair!”
 Miss Jefferies smiled.
-I reached up to touch my wild and natural curls under the hair net and smiled in appreciation.
+Instinctively, Whitney reached up to touch her wild and natural curls under the hair net and smiled in appreciation.

 Mama beamed.
 “When you got to telling me about your city trip last year and how you ran into Merci, it made me think about how much I missed my friend too!
 I didn’t think nothing more about it,” Mama paused to find Miss Jefferies a hair net.